Analyze That: Filming

-Filming began in April 2002, and most of the scenes were shot in and around New York City, 7 months after the 9/11 attacks.
+Filming began in April 2002, and most of the scenes were shot in and around New York City, seven months after the 9/11 attacks.
 Producer Jane Rosenthal said that they decided to shoot the film there because "[i]t would have been unpatriotic not to shoot the picture in New York...
 As a New Yorker it was extremely important for me to get back to work and business as usual after 9/11."

 Filming locations for Vitti's attempts at lawful employment include an Audi dealership on Park Avenue in Manhattan, a jewelry store in the Diamond District on West 47th Street, and Gallagher's Steak House on West 52nd Street.
 The prison scenes were filmed at the Riker's Island prison in Queens, with the prison-release scene shot outside of the entrance to Sing Sing Prison in Ossining, New York.
 The funeral for Ben's father was filmed at Riverside Memorial Chapel on Manhattan's Upper West Side, and the Sobel household scenes were shot in Montclair, New Jersey.
 The dinner at Nogo restaurant was filmed at West 13th Street, in a restaurant that had closed and had been refurbished by the film's art department.
 The scenes of Patty LoPresti's home were filmed in Ho-Ho-Kus, New Jersey, and the Little Caesar was set in Washington Square Park, Manhattan.

 Car chases were filmed on New Jersey Turnpike service roads in Kearney.
 The heist-planning scenes were shot in two locations: a derelict building in the meat-packing district near West 14th Street, and a club called Exit on West 56th Street.
 The majority of the heist scenes were shot in an empty lot in West 57th Street between 11th and 12th Avenues, and below a West Side Highway underpass.
 While filming part of the heist sequence at the New York State 369th Regiment Armory on 145th Street and Fifth Avenue, the film set was visited by former President Bill Clinton, who was pleased that the movie was being filmed in New York.
 The scene at a drive-through bank before the police chase was filmed in Carlstadt, New Jersey.

 During filming in Manhattan's Chelsea district on June 14, Amanda Winklevoss, the older sister of Cameron and Tyler Winklevoss, died from a cardiac arrest due to a drug overdose after climbing into a camera truck.

 Cinematographer Ellen Kuras said that in shooting the film, the intention was to highlight the contrast between Vitti and Sobel's environments, because the film "exists in two different worlds...
 We wanted to evoke the contrast so we made Vitti's world cool, blue and blue-green, whereas Ben's world has a brighter, warmer palette, yellows and oranges that provide a neutral tone."

+Release

+Home media

+Analyze That was released on DVD and VHS on May 13, 2003.